Social Policy in an Interdependent World (SPIW)

 Module number: 87014

-Contact person: Prof. Dr. Matthias Wrede and Elisa Poletto, MA
+Contact person: Prof. Dr. Matthias Wrede and Elisa Poletto, M.A.

 Course Content: Stylized facts about Social Issues and Social Policy; Efficiency and Social Justice from a National and an International Perspective; Comparative Social Policy: Welfare Systems and Policies in Selected Fields; Social Policy and International Flows: Migration, Trade, Capital Flows; Social Policy and European Integration.

-Lecture: Tuesdays 08:00-09:30, Lange Gasse 20, Lecture Hall H2 (Hermann Gutmann-Hörsaal)
+Lecture: Tuesdays 08:00-09:30, Lange Gasse 20, Lecture Hall H2 (Hermann Gutmann-Hörsaal), starting on April 29 in Summer 2025.

-Written Exam (Summer 2024): Tuesday, July 16, 2024 at 5:00 p.m.
+Written Exam (Summer 2025): Tuesday, July 22, 2025 at 5:00 p.m.
 (60 minutes), Lange Gasse 20, Lecture Hall H4.

 Language: English

-Recommended prerequisites: Microeconomics, Introduction to Econometrics.
+Recommended prerequisites: Microeconomics; Introduction to Econometrics.

 Permitted aids during the exam: a silent, non-programmable calculator